 ■ Item H. Check here only if the shareholder is a nonresident or part-year resident of Wisconsin during the corporation's taxable year and the corporation is a multistate corporation that would figure its income under the separate accounting method if it were a regular (C) corporation.
 Include a schedule, similar to Form 4C, that shows the allocation of the amount under Wisconsin law in column d of each applicable share item on Schedule 5K to Wisconsin and outside Wisconsin.
-This schedule should also show the basis of such allocation.

-■ Item I. Check this box if the shareholder is a nonresident who filed Form PW-2 to claim exemption from pass-through entity withholding.
-Check this box only if Form PW-2, Part 2 indicates it was approved by the Department.
-You must keep a copy of the approved Form PW-2, Part 2 on file to substantiate the withholding exemption.
-However, the tax-option (S) corporation generally must still report that shareholder on Form PW-1 to disclose that the withholding exemption was claimed.
+This schedule should also show the basis of such allocation. ■ Item I. Check this box if the shareholder is a nonresident who filed Form PW-2 or received a continuous exemption letter from the department to claim exemption from pass-through entity withholding Check this box only if Form PW-2, Part 2 indicates it was approved by the Department.
+You must keep a copy of the approved Form PW-2, Part 2 or continuous exemption letter on file to substantiate the withholding exemption.
+However, the taxoption (S) corporation generally must still report that shareholder on Form PW-1 to disclose that the withholding exemption was claimed.
 See the Form PW-1 instructions for further details.